Re/Retro-Commissioning: Repairing Your Systems to Function as Designed

-Building Commissioning is the preferred method for ensuring that building systems are installed and operating to provide maximum performance and in accordance with project requirements.
-Architecture and Engineering firms dominate the new construction commissioning market, and for good reason.
-They act as the owner’s agent – separate from the contract chain – and they have contractors from each trade who are required by the construction contract to make sure the building systems are operating as designed.
+Building commissioning is the preferred method for ensuring that building systems are installed and operated to provide maximum performance and are in accordance with project requirements.
+Architecture and engineering firms dominate the new construction commissioning market – and for good reason.
+They act as the owner’s agent, separate from the contract chain.
+They have contractors from each trade who are required by contract to ensure the building systems are operating as designed.

-Hunton Services believes that after an Efficiency Assessment, Re/Retro-Commissioning (RCx) projects are the ideal second step to take when looking to upgrade a building’s systems.
-For many owners with inhouse service teams Architecture and Engineering firms have made excellent choice for a RCx agent.
-However, our customers who lack the staff to implement the recommendations often feel they end up with a report of things that are wrong, but with no action plan to fix them.
-Our team of engineers and analysts working alongside our technicians, allows a Hunton Services RCx report to identify what is wrong, explain why fixing it is important, and provide a proposal for us to fix it.
+We believe that after an efficiency assessment, re/retro-commissioning (RCx) projects are the ideal second step when looking to upgrade your building systems.
+For owners with in-house service teams, architecture and engineering firms make excellent choices for a RCx agent.
+However, customers who lack the staff required to implement recommended changes often feel they end up with no action plan to fix them.
+Our team of in-house engineers and analysts work alongside our technicians and allow us to create a report on your behalf.
+Because of this, we can identify issues, explain the importance of fixing them, and provide a proposal for how to fix them.

-The purpose of commissioning is to repair a building’s systems to function like they were designed to, but the functional needs of a building change over time.
-Where an Engineered Site Assessment differs from traditional commissioning is we will also provide a description of feasible energy efficiency measures (EEMs) you may wish to consider implementing.
+The purpose of commissioning is to repair building systems to function as designed, but the functional needs of a building can change over time.
+How does an Engineered Site Assessment differ from traditional commissioning?
+We will provide a description of feasible energy efficiency measures (EEMs) for you to consider implementing.

-We provide Commissioning and Engineered Site Assessments for the following Systems:
+We Offer Commissioning & Engineered Site Assessments for These Systems:

 • Heat Recovery